-The research paper is a paper in which you present your views and research findings on a chosen topic.
-Students usually work on the 'term paper' or the 'diploma paper', postgraduates work on their dissertations.
-The task of the research paper is to read on a particular topic, evaluate information about it, and report your findings in a paper.
-The research paper must be written according to the specific format.
+The research paper is a typewritten paper in which you present your views and research findings on a chosen topic.
+Students usually work on the 'term paper' or the 'library paper' or the 'diploma paper', postgraduates work on their dissertations.
+No matter what the paper is called, the task is essentially the same: to read on a particular topic, evaluate information about it, and report your findings in a paper.